jthomperoo/custom-pod-autoscaler/README.md

 - Configuration at build time or deploy time.
 - Allows scaling to and from zero.
 - Can be configured without master node access, can be configured on managed providers such as EKS or GKE.
+- Supports Kubernetes metrics that the Horizontal Pod Autoscaler uses, can be configured using a similar syntax and used in custom scaling decisions.

 ## How does it work?

 A Custom Pod Autoscaler has a base program (defined in this repository) that handles interacting with user logic, for example by using shell commands and piping data into them.
 When developing a Custom Pod Autoscaler you define logic for two stages: